r2d2m/Lootie/README.md

     //... do stuff
 ```

-You can use the `probability_type` you want on the generation function each time:
+You can use the `probability_type` you want on the generation function each time, by default uses the exported `probability_type` parameter:

 ```swift
 loot_table.generate(5, LootieTable.ROLL_TIER)